calgoheen/cSuite/README.md

 ## Overview

-cSuite is an effect rack audio plugin available in VST3, AU, and CLAP formats for Mac and Windows, built using C++ and JUCE.
+cSuite is a semi-modular effect rack audio plugin available in VST3, AU, and CLAP formats for Mac, Windows, and Linux.

-It is currently in alpha and is subject to significant changes before the release, including changes that break saved presets and projects.

 ### Features

 - Add as many effects and modulators as you need
 - Drag-and-drop audio rate modulation
+- Modulate an existing modulation's depth parameter
 - Save and load presets
 - Undo and redo support
 - Resizable interface